-If you're a permanent resident of the United States, you can file for U.S. citizenship fairly easily (barring any complications like a criminal conviction).
+If you have spent a few years as a permanent resident of the United States, then it's likely you can file for U.S. citizenship soon, and fairly easily (barring any complications like a criminal conviction).
 The cost is relatively low and the benefits are great, as you will see below.

-The top ten advantages of becoming a U.S. citizen over a permanent resident are:
+The top ten advantages to being a U.S. citizen as compared to being a permanent resident are:

 3. Easier travel and reentry into the United States.
 You will no longer have to deal with the lines of green card holders awaiting entry at U.S. airports, borders, or other entry points.
 U.S. citizens enter separate lines, and the scrutiny is much less.
 In addition, as a U.S. citizen you often enjoy easy entry into other countries around the world.
 In many instances, you can visit foreign countries without a visa.